As an Amazon Associate I earn from qualifying purchases.

 How long it takes depends on the distance off-track the package went.
 In most cases, it will add 1-3 days if you have a priority mail package missent but much longer for something like media mail.

-There are also cases of missent items showed up as “delivered” on the tracking but still being in transit.
+There are also cases of missent items showing up as “delivered” on the tracking but still being in transit.
 If your package was “delivered” but it’s not where it’s supposed to be, give USPS a call and they can tell you more.
 Just be aware that, if you call too soon, they’ll probably tell you to wait 24 hours and see if it shows up.

 What You Can Do About It If Your Item’s Tracking Says “Missent”?